 LeadLUU is a democratic election process that takes place every year to select your student union's next student leaders (Exec Officers).

-Candidates will be announced on Monday 24 February.
+Candidates were announced on Monday 24 February.

 After that, a campus-wide vote takes place from Monday 2 to Thursday 5 March 2020.